Finder: Searching for Files

 Depth Filtering

-When searching recursively, you can set the maximum crawl depth using the limitDepth() method.
-If you set limitDepth(1), only the first subdirectories are crawled, limitDepth(0) disables depth crawling, and a value of –1 cancels the limit.
+When searching recursively, you can set the maximum traversal depth using the limitDepth() method.
+Setting limitDepth(1) traverses only the first level of subdirectories, limitDepth(0) disables depth traversal entirely, and a value of –1 removes the depth limit.

-The Finder allows you to use its own functions to decide which directory to enter when browsing.
-The function receives an Nette\Utils\FileInfo object as a parameter and must return true to enter the directory:
+Finder allows using custom callbacks to decide which directories to enter during traversal.
+The callback receives a Nette\Utils\FileInfo object representing the directory and must return true to enter it:

 Finder::findFiles('*.php')